Parliamentary.ai

 Overview

 This bill amends the Veterinary Surgeons Act 1966 to prevent the misuse of the title "veterinary nurse."
-It makes it an offense for anyone not registered with the Royal College of Veterinary Surgeons (RCVS) to use the title "veterinary nurse" or any similar designation.
+It makes it an offence for anyone not registered on the official register of veterinary nurses to use this title or any similar designation.

 Description

-The bill adds a new section (20A) to the Veterinary Surgeons Act 1966.
-This new section prohibits unregistered individuals from using the title "veterinary nurse" or any similar title that implies registration.
-Individuals found in violation face penalties: a fine upon summary conviction, or a larger fine upon conviction on indictment.
-The bill applies to the whole of the United Kingdom and comes into effect two months after it is passed.
+The Veterinary Nurses (Protection of Title) Bill adds a new section (20A) to the Veterinary Surgeons Act 1966.
+This section prohibits unregistered individuals from using the title "veterinary nurse" or any similar title implying registration.
+Those found guilty of this offense face a fine, the amount depending on whether the conviction is summary or on indictment.

 Government Spending

 The bill is not expected to significantly impact government spending.
-The main cost will likely be associated with enforcement of the new regulations, but no figures are provided in the bill text.
+The cost of enforcement will likely be minimal as it would fall under existing regulatory frameworks and processes of the Royal College of Veterinary Surgeons.
+No specific figures are provided in the bill text.

 Groups Affected

-• Registered veterinary nurses: The bill protects their professional title and designation, preventing others from misrepresenting themselves as qualified.
+• Registered veterinary nurses: The bill protects their professional title and the integrity of their profession.

-• The Royal College of Veterinary Surgeons (RCVS): They will have the responsibility of enforcing the new legislation.
+• The Royal College of Veterinary Surgeons (RCVS): The RCVS will be responsible for enforcing the new legislation.

 Full Text